Trump’s ‘Golden Dome’ defense plan: Would it work? Is it worth it?

 While Israel’s Iron Dome defends a nation the size of New Jersey, the U.S. would need to put some 10,000 weapons in space, for example, to counter less than a dozen North Korean intercontinental ballistic missiles (ICBMs) launched at the same time.

-Current U.S. missile defense systems, chiefly focused on shooting down rogue missiles from North Korea or Iran, “are designed for a very narrow purpose, one or two missiles,” says James Brown, a political science professor at Temple University, Japan.
+Current U.S. missile defense systems, chiefly focused on shooting down rogue missiles from North Korea or Iran, “are designed for a very narrow purpose, one or two missiles,” says James Brown, a political science professor at Temple University, Japan Campus.

 However, even as many arms control advocates support parts of the Golden Dome plan, concerns persist over its sprawling, still-undefined scope.